RenderKit/oidn/README.md

 void oidnReleaseDevice(OIDNDevice device);
 ```

-Note that Open Image Denoise uses reference counting for all object
+Note that Intel Open Image Denoise uses reference counting for all
-types, so this function decreases the reference count of the device, and
+object types, so this function decreases the reference count of the
-if the count reaches 0 the device will automatically get deleted.
-It is
+device, and if the count reaches 0 the device will automatically get
-also possible to increase the reference count by calling
+deleted.
+It is also possible to increase the reference count by calling

 ``` cpp
 void oidnRetainDevice(OIDNDevice device);